STOLports in Norway: Future

 Avinor, the Norwegian airport authority worries about the future availability of aircraft for 800 m runway, in future when older aircraft currently used retires.
 Currently, DHC-8-100 aircraft, manufactured in the early 1990s, are used.
 Avinor has found that after 2010, no new aircraft can be bought which has more than 20 seats and is able to use such short runways.
 For this reason there are plans to extend runways to 1199 m or in some cases to build new airports, and to close some combined with road improvements.
 To extend them to above 1200 m requires wider runway and greater space between the runway and buildings.
 This means a much higher cost, probably totally new runway, or new airport buildings.
 The least used will not be extended, but will have to be flown with very small aircraft.
-In 2022 ATR will launch a modification of its 48-seat ATR 42 which will be able to use 800 meter runways.
+In 2022 ATR proposed a modification of its 48-seat ATR 42 which would be able to use 800 meter runways, but has since ceased development of the type, leaving Avinor without any realistic aircraft replacement.
 In the national plan for transportation 2022–2033 is however only Mo i Rana selected for a major project, a new airport.